Table of contents |

 Dr. Kalam was born into a middle-class Tamil Muslim family in Rameswaram, a small town in Tamil Nadu.
 His father, Jainulabdeen, was a wise and generous man who lived a simple life and provided for the family's basic needs.
 His mother, Ashiamma, was equally kind and often fed many people daily, reflecting the family’s spirit of generosity.
 Kalam describes his childhood home as a secure and peaceful place.

 Kalam recalls his days as a curious and hardworking boy.
-During the Second World War, when he was just eight years old, he earned his first wages by helping his cousin distribute newspapers.
+During the Second World War, when he was just eight years old, he earned his first wages by selling tamarind seeds to a provision shop and then by helping his cousin distribute newspapers.
 This small job instilled a sense of pride and responsibility in him.

 Kalam’s science teacher, Sivasubramania Iyer, played a significant role in breaking social barriers and inspiring Kalam to aim high.
 Despite his orthodox beliefs, Iyer encouraged Kalam and treated him as an equal.
 When Iyer invited Kalam to his home for a meal, his wife initially objected due to their religious differences.
 However, Iyer served Kalam himself and later persuaded his wife to overcome her biases.
 This act of kindness and determination left a strong impression on Kalam.